 If you have diabetes, or are actively trying to avoid developing it, you’ve probably heard of a blood test called the A1C.
 The hemoglobin A1C test is the gold standard for measuring blood sugar because it tracks glucose over 2 to 3 months.
 It’s a blood test taken in the doctor’s office or clinic at any time, not necessarily on an empty stomach like some other tests.

-For people with diabetes, the A1C is like a report card that shows how well a person’s blood sugar is being managed.
+For people with type 1 and type 2 diabetes, the A1C is like a report card that shows how well a person’s blood glucose is being managed.
 For those not yet diagnosed, it can reveal a blood sugar issue that needs attention.

 Depending on your particular health situation, your healthcare provider will set a goal for what your A1C reading should be.
 Why is achieving your A1C goal so important?
 When blood sugar is controlled, you feel better.
 You also have less chance of heart disease, stroke, and other health problems.
 The higher the A1C, the higher the risk for complications.